How to Request an Inspection Report from Your Display Factory

 Before committing to a shipment, it’s essential to ensure your display units meet your specific quality and design criteria.
 How can you be certain that the displays will meet your expectations when they arrive?

-2.The Risk of Not Having an Inspection Report
+2.Risks of Skipping an Inspection Report

 Without a clear, detailed inspection report, you risk receiving faulty or subpar products.
 This can lead to delays, reputational damage, and customer dissatisfaction.
 The stakes are high when it comes to product quality and compliance.